Other Swiss Re publications

 Discover how a small aftershock in Christchurch, NZ – a city not considered an earthquake hotspot – triggered one of the largest insurance losses ever.
 Our report points to soil liquefaction as a contributing factor and considers the potential for similar scenarios in Tianjin, Jakarta, Vancouver and Singapore.

 The big one: The East Coast’s USD 100 billion hurricane event

 With its exceptional size, perpendicular track to the coast and record-breaking low pressure, Sandy is generally regarded as a 1-in-500-year event.
-The storm offered many new lessons to modellers, underwriters and coastal communities, but it should not be the only catastrophe benchmark in the quest for improved resiliency.
+The storm offered many new insights to modellers, underwriters and coastal communities, but it should not be the only catastrophe benchmark in the quest for improved resilience.
 This publication draws on hurricanes of greater magnitude to paint a scenario that will help plan for the future.